swissup/swissup.github.io/m1/cache/when-cache-is-automatically-refreshed.md

 Following rules are used:

-* Category save triggers to clear all cache because of top navigation, that appears across the all site pages
+* Category saves triggers to clear all cache because of top navigation, that appears across all site pages
 * Product changes triggers invalidation of product, quickshopping and related category pages
 * Cms page changes will update cms page url only.
 Home page will be updated too,